-Some companies will unfortunately discriminate against anyone who has been incarcerated or convicted of a crime, even if there are legislatures in place to try to prevent that from happening.
-They will automatically reject all job applicants that have a criminal record, regardless if it was a misdemeanor or a felony charge.
+Unfortunately, some companies will discriminate against anyone who has been incarcerated or convicted of a crime, even if there are legislatures in place to try to prevent that from happening.
+They will automatically reject all job applicants with a criminal record, regardless of whether it was a misdemeanor or a felony charge.

 However, the good news is that more and more companies have changed their policies to be more inclusive, and this inclusivity extends to felons.
-There are thousands of companies that have signed the Fair Chance Pledge and are willing to give people with a felony conviction a second chance and an opportunity to break out of the criminal lifestyle cycle.
+Thousands of companies have signed the Fair Chance Pledge.
+They are willing to give people with a felony conviction a second chance and an opportunity to break out of the criminal lifestyle cycle.

 What Jobs for Felons Are Available?

 Before you start applying, it’s important to know what felon friendly employment opportunities are available to you.
 Otherwise, you are just wasting your time applying for jobs you are ineligible for and will end up feeling more discouraged.

 Certain industries won’t hire felons at all due to the nature of the job or due to specific laws.
 These generally include jobs where you are handling sensitive information, working with vulnerable people, or are required to travel internationally.
 Some examples include working in child care, health care, finance, law enforcement, and for the government.

 Where you can potentially find a job as a felon depends on a few things.

 What were you convicted of?
 It will be harder to find a job if you have been convicted of a serious offense or have numerous charges.

 When were you convicted?
 Some companies will consider the timing of your charges – such as how long ago the crime(s) took place, how old you were when it happened, and how long you have been out of prison.